HL7NZ/hpi/input/pagecontent/OnboardingAndComplianceTesting.md

   g.
 Tester name and contact details <br />
   h.
 List of interactions included in your integration (eg Get Practitioner, Get Location, Search Location)

-2. For each test supply:
-  * Screen shots of the user interface for:
+2. For each test supply screen shots of the user interface for:
   * the input data as entered in the integrating system (“the system”)
   * any warnings or error messages presented by the system
   * the confirmation or result of the request presented by the system

-  * A screenshot of what is being logged for each request in the integrating system.
+3. For each test supply a screenshot of what is being logged in the integrating system.

-  * A text file with the json request (update / add) or response (get/search).
+4. For each test supply a text file with the json request (update / add) or response (get/search).

 ### Tests